-Originally conceived in 1950 to inspire people to help save the endangered marimo algae of Lake Akan, the Marimo Festival and 1,000-torch parade continue to enthrall visitors every autumn.
+Initially conceived in 1950 to inspire people to help save the endangered marimo algae of Lake Akan, the Marimo Festival continues to enthrall visitors every autumn.
 It's a rare chance to witness the customs of the indigenous Ainu people and hear their folk songs.

 Marimo are green balls of algae with a velvety appearance that resemble moss balls

-Marimo in Lake Akan are by far the largest in the world, growing to a diameter of 30 centimeters
+Marimo in Lake Akan are the largest spherical marimo in the world, growing to a diameter of over 30 centimeters

 Volcanic activity formed Lake Akan 6,000 years ago

-After you witness the solemn blessing of the marimo by Ainu priests, things become livelier with the start of the 1,000-torch parade and the impressive display of traditional dances by Ainu communities from all over Hokkaido .
+After you witness the solemn blessing of the marimo by Ainu priests, things become livelier with the start of the torch parade and the impressive display of traditional dances by Ainu communities from all over Hokkaido .
 Follow the festivities with a hot spring bath under the stars at one of Lake Akan's luxurious ryokan.

-Even if you can't make it to Lake Akan in October, you can still take a pleasant cruise to see marimo at the Marimo Exhibition and Observation Center on an island in the middle of the lake.
-Further afield, Akan-Mashu National Park has an abundance of beautiful spots and wonderful wildlife, well worth a day or two of your time.
+Even if you can't make it to Lake Akan in October, you can still take a pleasant cruise to see marimo at Kushiro City's Lake Akan Marimo Exhibition and Observation Centre on an island in the north of the lake.
+Further afield, Akan-Mashu National Park has an abundance of beautiful spots and wonderful wildlife, well worth a visit.